 Working All Levels in Recovery

 When we have an internal stimulus, for example the urge to use a alcohol or another substance, something has been triggered inside.
-If you get down to the root of the issue, discovering the real issue can catapult you to incredible depths of healing.
+If you can discover and heal the underlying core issues, it can catapult you to incredible depths of healing.
 Pause here a moment and really consider this - that stimulus inside of you was triggered for some reason and actually has some valuable information that can lead to your healing.
 Are you willing to listen to yourself down deep inside?
 What is going on for you at the instant of the stimulus?
 Did you think about something or someone?
 Was it a feeling?
 Have you had this feeling before?
 When was the first time you felt this way?
 Ask yourself if there is something else you can do instead of use (a behavioral approach).
 In riding the issue back in time to its core, are you willing to communicate with the part inside of you that went through a difficult experience (emotional level work)?
 Can you view it differently and learn something from it (mental level work)?

 On the spiritual level, when something gets triggered inside, it is happening for a reason.
 Our issues have growth value because they happen for a reason.
 There are no coincidences.
 Every situation that we are confronted with is happening for a reason.
 Unfortunately we as a society have been trained to distract and suppress these triggers, which has led to us having a lot of pent up issues all vying for an escape route to get out!